 Nicotine is a powerful stimulant.
 Therefore, smoking close to bedtime can wake your mind and body, resulting in sleep-onset insomnia, which refers to difficulty falling asleep.
-Depending on how addicted to you are, waking up in the middle of the night because of nicotine’s withdrawal effects can lead to sleep-maintenance insomnia.
-Sleep-maintenance insomnia is difficult staying asleep, waking up too early and having difficulty falling back asleep.
+Depending on how addicted you are, waking up in the middle of the night because of nicotine’s withdrawal effects can lead to sleep-maintenance insomnia.
+Sleep-maintenance insomnia leads to staying asleep, waking up too early, and having difficulty falling back asleep.

 Bedtime Smoking Causes Sleep-Disordered Breathing

 Sleep-disordered breathing refers to a group of physiopathologic conditions, characterized by abnormal breathing patterns during sleep.
 It is quite common in the general population and can cause a host of issues, from poor sleep patterns to traffic accidents and hypertension.

 Smoking increases one’s risk of two types of sleep-disordered breathing, snoring and sleep apnea.

 Whatever condition you have, sleep-disordered breathing severely disturbs your sleep pattern every night, resulting in exhaustion the next day.
 It can also put a lot of strain on your nervous system and vital organs.

 Snoring refers to the noisy breathing you hear during sleep when a person’s upper airway is blocked.
 It is likely to keep your partner awake at night, so you will need to find ways to block out your snoring if it had already become a problem.